Maison de L'Amitie: History

 The property of Maison de L'Amitié was formerly owned by Dun & Bradstreet family member Robert Dun Douglass.
 It was sold to tycoon Harrison Williams in 1930.
 Owner Jayne Wrightsman sold the house on May 1, 1985, for $10 million to Les Wexner.
 Three years later, on May 27, 1988, it was sold to Massachusetts nursing home magnate Abraham "Abe" D. Gosman for $12,089,500.
 Gosman built the mansion on the property and named it Maison de L'Amitié.
 On July 30, 1999, the house was put in the name of his wife, Linda C. Gosman.
 After Abe Gosman filed for Chapter 7 bankruptcy liquidation in 2003, the property went up for auction in 2004.

-On January 7, 2005, entrepreneur Donald Trump bought the home for $41.35 million outbidding Jeffrey Epstein.
+In 2004, a rivalry emerged between Donald Trump and Jeffrey Epstein over a unique six-acre lot with 475 feet of shoreline and a 180-degree ocean view.
+Trump called the property “the finest piece of land in Florida and probably the US".
+In November 2004, Donald Trump bought the home for $41.35 million outbidding Jeffrey Epstein.
+Reportedly, losing the auction angered Epstein, or Epstein’s efforts to buy had bid it up to more than Trump had wanted to pay, and it led to the end of their relationship; for his part, Trump later said he banned Epstein from his Mar-a-Lago club and called him a creep.
 Trump listed the home in early 2006 for $125 million.
 An employee of Trump Properties in Florida said that Trump had spent $25 million on renovations, while Trump himself claimed to have only spent around $3 million renovating the house.
 In March 2008, after cycling through several real estate brokers, Trump lowered the asking price to $100 million.
 On July 16, 2008, Trump sold the home to Russian billionaire Dmitry Rybolovlev through his County Road Property LLC, for $95 million.
 At the time it was the most expensive residential property sale to ever occur in the United States.
-The Rybolovlevs had tried to secure a $25 million discount for the property.
+A few months after the purchase, the United States entered a mortgage and financial crisis associated with the collapse of the housing market.

-Rybolovlev purchased the home with a trust.
+Rybolovlev claimed he purchased the property as an investment for his family and wanted to demolish the house.
+However, immediately after the purchase of the property, Rybolovlev was involved a lengthy divorce process launched by his now ex-wife Elena.
 During divorce proceedings for the Rybolovlevs, Dmitry denied direct or indirect ownership of the house in a 2011 deposition.
+According to him, the real owner of the mansion was a family trust established for the financial future of his two daughters.
 The house remained empty since the purchase.
+Due to years of divorce proceedings, in which all the property of Rybolovlev, including the house, was seized, Maison de L'Amitié could not be used.